Camp X (novel): Main characters

 Jack Braun is a 14-year-old boy.
 He is the older brother of George.
 He teases and bosses his little brother George around but is still very friendly to him.
-He is tough, for a 14 year old, and would want to join the army like his dad in Africa fighting the Germans.
-He and George have been in many difficult situations but Jack had managed to get them out with his quick thinking.
-Their grandfather is German but they both are Canadian.
+For a 14 year old, he is tough, and would want to join the army like his dad in Africa fighting the Germans.
+He and George have been in many difficult situations, but Jack managed to get them out with his quick thinking.
+Their grandfather is German, but they are both Canadian.